scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 The motivation behind the new syntax is that the same `implicit` keyword was used for different purposes and patterns and thus it became a way to express *how* to implement patterns.
-This means that when encountering this dreaded incantation, users need to decipher what the intent of the developer was: is this a conversion ?
+This means that when encountering this ambiguous incantation, users need to decipher what the intent of the developer was: is this a conversion ?
 Does this avoid parameter repetition ?
 Is this an extension of a type ?
 Is this a typeclass ?
 How do I import this ?

 Seeing how pervasive implicits became in libraries and projects, Scala 3 aims at reducing confusion and cognitive load by using new keywords that convey the intent of the developer.

-This post briefly introduces the new syntaxes available to Scala 3 programmers by analysing the most common use cases and patterns.
+This post briefly introduces the new syntaxes and semantics available to Scala 3 programmers by analysing the most common use cases and patterns: extension methods, implicit parameters, implicit conversions and typeclasses.

 ## Compatibility disclaimer